ManuMaddali/Apply.AI/README.md

 ## Overview

-ApplyAI is a production-ready web application that automatically tailors your resume to specific job postings using advanced AI technology.
+ApplyAI is a production web application that automatically tailors your resume to specific job postings using advanced AI technology.
 Upload your resume, paste job URLs, and get professionally optimized resumes in seconds.

 ### Key Features